Nightshade-Faraday/Kwakema-Git/Events/Mycologia Revitalization.md

 In an attempt to turn some of the elders to her side, the king decided that once the [[Fellands]] was revitalized [[Mycologia]] would then take them as either a vassal state or absorb them into [[Mycologia]].
 ## Ruscoaria
+[[Bertan Brothers#Bertan Brother Inc.|Bertan Brothers Inc.]] establishes a new hub in [[Ruscoaria]] to better oversee the progress of the project and help coordinate the trafficking of materials

 ## Fellands